 Now I am not really an Easter card sending person but where people have sent me cards in the past, I have felt the need to respond.
 So I decided that Easter cards incorporating cross bookmarks would be something I could make for this year as I only had a few to send.

 Now one of the Easter cards I get is from people who are, as far as I know, not at all religious, so for them I made this card.
 Quite quick and simple because I wasn’t sure what to make and as time was running short (they live in the U.S.) I had to buckle down and produce something. 🙂

 But I had already started on my cross bookmarks for my christian friends.

-Finally I got out a smaller hook and made a cross similar to the first cross, though using the second pattern and a picot edge this time.
+Finally I got out a smaller hook and made a cross with a contrasting edging using the second pattern and a picot edge this time.

 This was acceptable.

 At first I hung the bookmarks on my Easter tree but it the meantime I went to ‘Paperchase’ and bought some folded card and matching envelopes as I had for Christmas.